-According to Europol’s chief of staff, Brian Donald, no less than 10,000 migrant children went missing in Europe.
-It is feared that some of them fell in the hands of drug gangs, human traffickers, or were sold into the sex industry.
-Others may have travelled to family or friends in Europe without reporting it.
-They have all but disappeared.
+These children are feared to have fallen into the hands of drug gangs, forced begging, human traffickers, or were sold into the sex industry.
+While others may have travelled to family or friends in Europe without reporting it.
+Some have all but disappeared.

-The plight of unaccompanied child migrants is one of the most pressing issues in the migrant crisis.
-The goal of Lost in Europe is to recover the stories of these missing children.
-It comprises a team of investigative journalists from the Netherlands, Belgium, Italy, Germany, France, Greece and the UK, who are collaborating to find out what has happened to the disappeared children in Europe.
+The plight of unaccompanied child migrants is one of the most pressing issues of our time.
+The goal of Lost in Europe is therefore to recover the stories of these missing children and shine a light on wrongdoing.
+It comprises a team of 23 investigative journalists from 12 European countries, including the Netherlands, Germany, Belgium, Italy and the UK.